1.Sea-kayaking… What’s it like?

 5. Do I need to be able to swim?

 No. In the unlikely event that your sea-kayak should capsize, you will easily exit the boat and your high-buoyancy life-jacket will keep you afloat.
 Even snorkeling is possible for non-swimmers, with the help of your guide and your life-jacket.

 6. What’s our group size?

 We keep our groups small, a maximum of 8 on each, to minimise our impact on the places we pass through, and to maximise our enjoyment of each day.

 We use double kayaks, which means you will be paddling with another person.
 You may like to book with a friend and paddle together, or you may be happy to get to know your fellow travelers by kayaking with them.
 For more experienced kayaks we can convert the kayak into a single if you wish.

 8. What about the sleeping arrangements?

-Back in Labuan Bajo we stay at the best eco-friendly hotel called Bajo Eco Lodge.
-This hotel has been built with the environment in mind, so recycling is a major feature of the hotel.
+Back in Labuan Bajo we stay at the beach side retreat called Puri Sari.
+This hotel has a very quiet and relaxed feel about it and is set amongst gorgeous gardens and on a beautiful stretch of beach.
 It also has one of the few pools in the region.